truetoatlanta/math4640-project/final.md

 * Description of methods used to solve the problem

+## Reasons for failure

+* when methods fail and when they do well
 ## Special Case of Newton's method
 A special case of Newton's method to compute square roots is the Babylonian method, which was used as far back as the ancient Greek times.
 To approximate some value $\sqrt{S}$, if